-Buying a franchise, or simply going into business for yourself is a very scary endeavor.
-It is not for the weak of heart and should not be entered into without some trepidation.
-The term, “by yourself” literally means “alone”,nobody to lean on,nobody to help you in areas you may not be confident.
-Of course you’re going to be scared,who wouldn’t be scared attempting something they have never done with nobody to help.
-Who wouldn’t?
+Buying a franchise, or simply going into business for yourself, is a very scary endeavor.
+It is not for the faint of heart and should not be entered into without some trepidation.
+The term, “by yourself” literally means “alone,” nobody to lean on; nobody to help you in areas you may not be confident in.
+Of course you’re going to be scared.
+Who wouldn’t be scared attempting something they have never done and with nobody to help?

 Fear has been described as False Evidence Appearing Real

-Fear can also be the greatest motivator of all to fuel achievement, confidence and ultimately, success.
-I tell my clients all the time, “If you’re not a little bit scared, maybe there is something wrong”.
+Fear can also be the greatest motivator to fuel achievement, confidence, and ultimately, success.
+I tell my clients all the time, “If you’re not a little bit scared, maybe there is something wrong.”

 - Do the Unit Level Economics work?
 Are other people making money?
 Is this a proven financial investment?

 - Do they offer a strong value for the fees they charge?
 Franchises live on royalties, advertising fees, technical fees, and other fees they charge franchisees for services provided to the system.
 Strong franchise systems will provide services and support in exchange for the fees in training, administrative process and procedures, marketing collateral, IT systems, ongoing training and much more.
 Find one that offers support in the areas you do not feel comfortable.

 - Am I a culture fit for this business?
 Franchise agreements can run from 5 to 20 years and are very difficult to get out of.
 Make sure you are comfortable with the leadership, the direction they are taking the business and how they handle franchisee/franchisor conflict.
 Over the course of your agreement there will be conflict.
 How will they deal with it?
 Is there litigation against the franchise?
 Do they sue their franchisees?